 Property Information Certificates

-Old building plans
+Old building permits, building plans and documents

 Title search, land and property search and certificates